RightsDocketRightsDocket

 The reviewer decides.
 The platform records.

-RightsDocket never claims your work is “human enough” or assigns an authorship percentage.
-It captures what you put in, what came back, and what you kept — then signs it.
-The judgment stays with the reviewer who has standing to make it.
+RightsDocket never claims your work is “human enough,” legally cleared, or granted platform sign-off.
+It captures what you put in, what came back, what you kept, and what remains unresolved, then signs the record.

 Others“AI score: 73%”